Our Biggest Airline Pet Peeves

 Passengers who allow their kids to kick the seat in front of them

-Passengers who smell (BO, smoke or excessive perfume or aftershave)
+Passengers who smell (BO, smoke or excessive perfume, or aftershave)

-I would probably rather smell a Axe Body Spray than BO or cigarettes but that one’s a close call.
-I’ve traveled internationally and on long haul flights and where I had that not-so-fresh feeling but there’s also such a thing carryon approved toiletry kit and taking care of basic hygiene between flights, if you have time.
+I would probably rather smell an Axe Body Spray than BO or cigarettes but that one's a close call.
+I've traveled internationally and on long haul flights and where I had that not-so-fresh feeling but there's also such a thing as carryon approved toiletry kit and taking care of basic hygiene between flights, if you have time.

 Passengers who bring aromatic food on board